MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-acls.md

 ## Before you start

 - To apply an ACL to objects managed by Network Controller, you use the **ManagedByNC** flag, and set it to **True**.
-If it's not set to **True**, the ACL only applies to network objects that aren't managed by Network Controller.
+If it isn't set to **True**, the ACL only applies to network objects that aren't managed by Network Controller.
 - ACL types aren't interchangeable.
 You can’t apply an ACL with **ManagedByNC** set to **false**, to objects managed by Network Controller and vice versa.
-- The key difference between these two kinds of ACLs is that you need to remediate each network adapter, after applying ACL on objects that aren't managed by Network Controller.
+- The key difference between these two kinds of ACLs is that you need to remediate each network adapter after applying ACL on objects that aren't managed by Network Controller.
 - There's also a difference in priority ranges:
     - **Hyper-V port ACLs (not managed by Network Controller)**: 1 - 65535
     - **SDN port ACLs (managed by Network Controller)**: 1 - 64500